airou-lab/website/README.md

 1. To start, clone the repository.

-2. Run `sudo apt install nodejs npm` to install all dependencies to your machine.
+2. Run `sudo apt install nodejs` to install all dependencies to your machine.

 3. Run `npm run dev:server` to build the site and run a server locally.